Discord Bot

 - Best for: Community-driven bug reporting with organized discussions

-🔹 Thread Mode = Bot creates threads after /report command
+🔹 Discussion Threads (Thread Mode) - Bot creates threads after /report

 - User submits bug via